gruppe-i-co-design/paper/paper.md

 ### Software Implementation

+For the first software implentation we followed the _Vivado Quick Start Tutorial_ by Gericota for using the micro prossessor on the Zybo board [@gericotasw2020].

 The implementation of the algorithm in software was quick to write, and certainly inspired by the hardware implementation.
 To keep it consistent, we decided to stick with similar names for the different components (in particular `index_counter` and `comparing_tindex_counter`).
 This means that it should be easy to compare the implementations.
 We have tested the software implementation on Zybo board and worked perfectly.

 TODO add image from serial terminal